 Gout and sweets have been tested and analyzed in many studies and many health experts share the same opinion.
 So, what’s my opinion?
 Let’s find out.

-Why sweets are considered as unhealthy food?
+Why are sweets considered as unhealthy food?

 There are several explanations for that.
 First of all, sweets contain too much sugar than we need.
 In modern times people consume almost 100 times more sugar per year than they did 80 years ago.
 Too much sugar can cause heart disease, diabetes, obesity and so much more.